Why Make This?

 Other Motives

-My consumption to contribution ratio of the free and open source software ecosystem is not very balanced, which makes providing accurate and openly accessible information easy to justify when it's being done outside of hired consultations anyway.
+- My consumption to contribution ratio of the free and open source software ecosystem is very imbalanced

-Furthermore, this website is sort of a participant in the 3-2-1 backup system, as most of its material is organised in some manner locally and backed up to cloud storage, with this being the 3rd medium.
+- This website is sort of a participant in the 3-2-1 backup system, as most of its material is organised in some manner locally and backed up to cloud storage, with this being the 3rd medium

 What About Search Engines?

-With the accessibility of the modern Internet, anyone really can learn anything.
+With the availability of the modern Internet, anyone really can learn anything.
 However -

 - A considerable number of people lack the initiative to just look things up themselves